Mrlunsuper/WordPress-Plugin-Boilerplate/README.md

 ### Composer-Patches

 [composer-patches](https://github.com/cweagans/composer-patches) is used to apply PRs to composer dependencies (e.g. while waiting for the repository owners to accept the required changes).
-In this case, Mozart is patched with a PR (which configures Mozart to process all libraries listed in composer.json `require` whereas without the patch, each needs to be specified).[*](https://mindsize.me/blog/development/how-to-backport-woocommerce-security-patches-using-git-and-composer/)
+Currently nothing is being patched, but for hte majoriity of this project's life some thing or another has needed patching.

+When you make a PR against a library, or see an existing unmerged PR that you need, add `.patch` to the end of the PR's URL and add it to your project's composer.json like:

 ```
  "extra": {